Town Centre Revitalisation Project

 What is the timing of construction?

-It is likely that project would be staged over 4 years from 2023/24 to 2027/28.
+It is likely that project will be staged over 4 years from 2023/24 to 2027/28.

 • Installation of vibrant street bins depicting images of the local area and key events